-While at Crossroad I was able to obtain a school IEP for Emotional Disability so that I could get Special Education Services.
-On the living unit, I was working on learning better hygiene skills and learning to get along with other kids my age.
+While at Crossroad I was able to obtain an Individualized Education Plan (IEP) for Emotional Disability so that I could get Special Education Services.
+On the living unit, I learned better hygiene skills and how to get along with other kids my age.
 I was able to thrive and take comfort in the stability of the routine, as my family moved around a lot, had many family members in and out of our home, and I did not always have the best of care from my family.
-Although I had some rough times in the Grinnell Unit, needing restraints and seclusions on occasion, I did like talking to the staff, and I made some good friends there.
-I was able to earn off-campus outings, regular recreation in the gym, playing in the side yard, and attended special events.
-After many, many tears during individual and family sessions, I was able to go home after six months with some continued outpatient treatment.
+Although I had some rough times in the Grinnell Unit, needing restraints on occasion, I did like talking to the staff, and I made some good friends there.
+I was able to earn off-campus outings, regular recreation in the gym, and playing in the side yard.
+After many, many tears during individual and family sessions, I was able to go home after six months with continued outpatient treatment.

 I enjoyed being home and tried to use the coping skills that I learned from my therapist and direct care staff.
 Despite all this, things didn’t go well at home or school.
 I reverted to threatening and becoming aggressive with my family, especially when I thought others were mistreating my Mom or when Mom made decisions without considering my needs and anxieties.
 After several visits from the police, a judge placed me on probation.
 My probation officer sent me to another residential treatment facility.
 When I was not successful in that placement, I ended up back at Crossroad in the Open I program in the Elmhurst unit.
 I was 13 years old.